5iri/ProsperityHDL/README.md

   - **TCAM-based Detector:** Fast, parallel detection of prefix relationships.
   - **Pruner:** Selects the best prefix for each row and computes the suffix mask.
   - **Dispatcher:** Sorts and issues rows in dependency-safe order (prefix before suffix).
-  - **128-PE Processor:** Parallel computation array with 8-bit weights and 16-bit accumulators.
+  - **128-PE Processor:** Parallel computation array using IEEE‑754 FP16 weights and FP16 accumulators (full FP16 datapath).
   - **Single-port RAM Interface:** For loading spike tiles from the host.

 ## File Structure